Acadiana: Effects of hurricanes

 On Labor Day 2008, Hurricane Gustav caused severe damage to the region.
 Although Lafayette, Saint Martinville and Crowley had little damage (comparatively) and some residents still had power, the rest of the region was severely affected.
 From Alexandria to the coast and Baton Rouge to Lake Charles, massive power failures and flooding were reported.
 Most notable was the flooding south of Louisiana Highway 14 and the communities there.
-U.S. 90 was shut down for several days due to the flooding caused by Gustav.
+U.S. 90 was shut down for several days due to the flooding caused by Hurricane Gustav.

-The total death toll from Gustav in Acadiana was limited.
+The total death toll from Hurricane Gustav in Acadiana was limited.
 This was attributed to the evacuation and mitigation plans that had been drilled by state and local official, and to a strong presence of representatives from both the Department of Homeland Security and the Federal Emergency Management Agency.
 In total, almost two million people along the Louisiana coast were evacuated in over two days.
 Gustav preparations comprised the largest evacuation in Louisiana history, and one of the most successful evacuations in the nation's history.

-In 2020, hurricanes Laura and Delta caused significant damage to the western-most portion of Acadiana, including Calcasieu, Cameron, Jeff Davis, and portions of Vermilion and Acadia.
+In 2020, Hurricane Laura caused significant damage to the western-most portion of Acadiana, including Calcasieu, Cameron, Jeff Davis, and portions of Vermilion and Acadia.
 A confirmed 18 people died in the storm and its aftermath.
 In addition, Intracoastal City saw a storm surge of 6 ft.
 Storm surge also flooded over SH 317 at Burns Point in St. Mary Parish, and flash flooding surrounded homes in Abbeville.

-Six weeks later, Delta made landfall near Creole, Louisiana, with winds of 100 mph.
-Virtually the same parishes were affected by Laura and Delta.
+Six weeks later, Hurricane Delta made landfall near Creole, Louisiana, with winds of 100 mph.
+Virtually the same parishes were affected by Hurricanes Laura and Delta.
 Over 740,000 residents had no power following both storms.